 The following are the most important benefits of gamification strategy:

 - Learning becomes fun, interactive: Regardless of the subject matter or audience, gamification can help create exciting and entertaining content.
 The work may not turn into a game, but it uses the same gamification psychology that drives human engagement.
-The rewards of completion can be very satisfying and motivating.
+The employee rewards of completion can be very satisfying and motivating.
 More the interactivity, the greater the chances of the learner finding the game informative and exciting.
 With the introduction of role-playing, and other competitive elements, such as leader board and badges, the game can be made immersive and fun.

 - Improves retention: Any training hopes to teach new skills or knowledge.
 But the training is useless if the knowledge learned cannot be retained by the learner.
 Another important benefit of gamification is that the learner can retain and recall the knowledge.
 The science behind this is – dopamine – the chemical released by the human brain when a learner wins a game or achieve something important, making him or her feel good.
 Increased level of dopamine helps a learner retain new information for longer periods.